 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include activities to make a substantial contribution to an environmental objective.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.

+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.

-activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.